 - 17 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places in the order in which they are set out: - a. looked after children, or previously looked after children, sometimes referred to as children in public care - b. applicants who achieve the minimum standards needed for admission on the basis of aptitude for technology - In the event that more than 24 applicants achieve the minimum standard, the 24 places will be offered to the applicants with the highest scores in the assessment.
 Any remaining applicants will then be considered along with other applicants using the criteria in paragraphs 18c to 18f below.
-In the event that fewer than 24 applicants achieve the minimum standard, they will all be admitted and those places will be added to those available using criteria 18c to 18f below. - c. for each of the 50 primary schools listed below in paragraph 19 and the group of applicants from 'Other Primary School', that school's allocation from the applications from that school - In the event of more applications than the number of places allocated to any primary school under criterion 18c, the criteria from 18d onwards below are applied in order.
-In the event that all places allocated to a primary school are not taken up, those places, and any other places available, will be awarded to other applicants through a lottery supervised by an independent person (changed every year) not connected to the Trust or the local authority. - d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - In the event of more applicants than places under criteria 18d or 18e above, children living nearest to the school have priority, using criterion 18f. - f. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home. - In the event that two or more applicants under criterion 18f live the same straightline distance from the school, the place or places will be allocated at random by an independent person g. children of staff recruited after 1st March in the year of admission to fill a post for which there is a demonstrable skill shortage may be considered as exceptional admissions.
+In the event that fewer than 24 applicants achieve the minimum standard, they will all be admitted and those places will be added to those available using criteria 18c to 18f below. - c. for each of the 51 primary schools listed below in paragraph 19 and the group of applicants from 'Other Primary School', that school's allocation from the applications from that school - In the event of more applications than the number of places allocated to any primary school under criterion 18c, the criteria from 18d onwards below are applied in order.
+In the event that all places allocated to a primary school are not taken up, those places, and any other places available, will be allocated to other applicants through a lottery supervised by an independent person (changed every year) not connected to the Trust or the local authority. - d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is demonstrable skill shortage - In the event of more applicants than places under criteria 18d or 18e above, children living nearest to the school have priority, using criterion 18f. - f. children who live nearest to the academy measured by the straight-line distance from the Post Office address point of the academy's main entrance to the Post Office address point of the child's home.

+In the event that two or more applicants under criterion 18f live the same straightline distance from the school, the place or places will be allocated at random by an independent person

-19 The 50 primary schools referred to above are:
+19 The 51 primary schools referred to above are: